 The entire community of Hopkins turns out on Mainstreet for Family Day to enjoy food, music and dozens of vendors displaying their crafts.
 There are family oriented activities available in Central Park.

 The Marketplace Arts and Craft Fair takes place on Mainstreet between 6th and 14th Avenues and includes: vendors, local business displays, artists with crafts, clothing, art, woodwork, merchandise, food and beverages.
 There is plenty to do at this event so come early and shop!
 This event is held rain or shine.

 To vendor registration information, visit the Marketplace Craft Fair Registration Page

 Help keep families together and healthy by making a blood donation.
 A Minnesota-based, independent nonprofit, they supply life-saving blood, state-of-the-art laboratory services and biomedical expertise around the country and the world.
 Donate a pint of blood and receive a free pint of Raspberries!

 Walk-ins are welcome!
-To schedule your blood donation prior to July 14, please visit the Memorial Blood Center page.
+To schedule your blood donation in advance, please visit the Memorial Blood Center page.